telerik/blazor-docs/knowledge-base/editor-add-icons.md

 ---
-title: Add Icons in Editor
+title: Add Font Icons in Editor
 description: How to allow inserting <i> tags in the Editor for Blazor to render custom icons in the Editor content?
 type: how-to
 page_title: Add Icons in Editor